1975 Atlantic hurricane season: Season summary

 The Atlantic hurricane season officially began on June 1, with the first tropical cyclone developing on June 24.
-Although 23 tropical depressions developed, only nine of them reached tropical storm intensity; this was near normal compared to the 1950–2000 average of 9.6 named storms.
-Six of these reached hurricane status, slightly above the 1950–2000 average of 5.9.
-Furthermore, three storms reached major hurricane status; above the 1950–2000 average of 2.3.
-Collectively, the cyclones of this season caused at least 84 deaths and over $564.7 million in damage.
+Although 23 tropical depressions developed, only twelve of them reached tropical storm intensity; this was near normal compared to the 1950–2000 average of 9.6 named storms.
+Seven of these reached hurricane status, slightly above the 1950–2000 average of 5.9.
+Furthermore, four storms reached major hurricane status; above the 1950–2000 average of 2.3.
+Collectively, the cyclones of this season caused at least 87 deaths and over $564.7 million in damage.
 The Atlantic hurricane season officially ended on November 30, though the final cyclone became extratropical on December 13.

-Tropical cyclogenesis began in June, with the development of a tropical depression on June 24, followed by Tropical Storm Amy on June 27.
-Four systems originated in July, including Hurricane Blanche.
-After Tropical Depression Six dissipated on July 30, tropical activity went dormant for over three weeks, ending with the development of Hurricane Caroline on August 24.
+Tropical cyclogenesis began in January, with the development of a subtropical storm on January 4, followed by Hurricane Amy six months later on June 27.
+Four systems originated in July, including Hurricane Blanche and an unnamed tropical storm.
+After Tropical Depression Six dissipated on July 30, tropical activity went dormant for over three weeks, ending with the development of a tropical depression that would later become Hurricane Caroline on August 24.
 Another cyclone, Hurricane Doris, also formed in August.
 September was the most active month of the season, featuring eight tropical cyclones, including hurricanes Eloise, Faye, and Gladys.
 In October, four systems formed, one of which intensified into Tropical Storm Hallie.
 Two tropical depressions developed in November.
-The last system, a subtropical storm, formed on December 6 and transitioned into an extratropical cyclone on December 13.
+The last system, a subtropical storm, formed on December 9 and transitioned into an extratropical cyclone on December 12.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 76.
 Broadly speaking, ACE is a measure of the power of a tropical storm multiplied by the length of time it existed.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated for full advisories on specific tropical and subtropical systems reaching or exceeding wind speeds of 39 mph.
 Accordingly, tropical depressions are not included here.
 After the storm has dissipated, typically after the end of the season, the National Hurricane Center (NHC) reexamines the data.
 These revisions can lead to a revised ACE total either upward or downward compared to the operational value.

 Systems

+Unnamed subtropical storm

+A previously unknown subtropical storm in January of 1975 was identified during modern reanalysis and designated 24L.